Aros-Technology-Studio/AST-Aros-Financial-Paradigm/03_token_management_layer/token_issuance_protocol.md

 - **Double-Mint Protection**: Once an emission is triggered, the transaction ID is locked from further issuance.
 - **Fork Safety**: All minting events are checkpointed and auditable on-chain.
-- **Slashing Risk**: Malicious nodes attempting to inflate minting are penalized via stake slashing.
+- **Deposit Forfeiture Risk**: Malicious nodes attempting to inflate minting are penalized via stake slashing.

 ---